reytoms/Portfolio/Project_Part2.md

 For each Qatari resident, there are about 114 Americans.

 I used Canva to build this visualization.
 I chose the #64113f shade to represent a citizen in Qatar because this color is closest to the shade of the Qatar Flag.
 On the other hand, to show the population for USA, I picked blue from the color of the USA National flag.
-I did not choose red instead because red and the maroon for Qatar might not look as distinct as the blue and maroon.
+I did not choose red instead because red for USA and the maroon for Qatar might not look as distinct as the combination of blue and maroon.

 **The value of 1 USD is equal to 3.65 qatar riyals.**

 ![1 USD = 3.65 QAR.pdf](https://user-images.githubusercontent.com/92896969/142717639-a2c06d79-ea5e-49af-8a72-85d1b708314d.png)

 I used Canva to build this visualization.
-I chose Kinder Joy as the item to display the difference in currency rate because I wanted a product common in both the countries (same brand).
-I also wanted the product to be about $1 in USA.
+I chose Kinder Joy as the item to display the difference in currency rate because I wanted a product common in both the countries (same brand), and I wanted the product to be about $1 in USA.
 By this method I am able to show the exchange rate for 1 USD as 3.65 QAR.

 **The USA is ruled by a democracy while Qatar is ruled by the heredity monarch family.**